jonasjberg/shell-scripts/README.md

 Disclaimer
 ----------
 **WARNING:**
-I take no responsability whatsoever for whatever might happen if you decide to use these scripts, either as is or as modified versions.
+I take no responsibility whatsoever for whatever might happen if you decide to use these scripts, either as is or as modified versions.
 You are on your own.